-Sheol was the place where the dead gathered, as thought by the early Hebrews, and was believed located beneath the earth, perhaps at the roots of mountains.
-The dead were thought to lead a conscious shadowy existence there, they were not in torment, but had neither hope nor satisfaction.
+Sheol was the place where the dead gathered, as thought by the early Hebrews.
+And was beneath the earth, perhaps at the roots of mountains.
+The dead lead a conscious shadowy existence there, they were not in torment, but had neither hope nor satisfaction.
 Some thought they remained cut off from God.

 The following are biblical examples of Sheol:

-As the cloud is consumed and vanishes; they that go down to sheol shall come up no more (Job 7:9).
+- As the cloud gets consumed and vanishes; they that go down to sheol shall come up no more (Job 7:9).

 Where is Sheol located

-People, on occasion, were thought to be able to leave Sheol, like Hades, but never hell.
+People, on occasion, leave Sheol, like Hades, but never hell.
 Due to the similarities it is easy to see how the concept of hell evolved from Sheol.

 Bowker, John, The Oxford Dictionary of World Religions, New York, Oxford University Press, 1997, pp. 888-889